smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

 The `EXISTS` operator is used to test for the existence of any record in a subquery.
-The `EXISTS` operator returns TRUE if the subquery returns one or more records, and the `EXISTS` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.
+The `EXISTS` operator returns TRUE if the subquery returns one or more records, and the `EXISTS` operator treats NULL markers as neither equal to nor unequal to each other; they are unknown.

 Because it checks for the existence of rows, you do not need to include any columns in the `SELECT` statement.
-It is considered best practice to place an arbitrary "1" in this spot simply.
+It is considered best practice to place an arbitrary "1" here.

 ```sql
 SELECT  ID,